Bring It All to Me: Music video

-The music video was directed by Bille Woodruff.
-The music video features a futuristic, sci-fi inspired feel.
-The video shows Blaque as alien girls with superpowers who descend on an downtown Los Angeles street.
+The music video, directed by Bille Woodruff, features a futuristic, sci-fi inspired feel.
+It shows Blaque as alien girls with superpowers who descend on a Downtown Los Angeles street.
 Male onlookers find a mysterious box and are transported to a futuristic world where they interact with the women.
 In this second setting, each member of Blaque is shown in a room with a different color: pink for Natina, green for Brandi, and orange for Shamari.
+The video is often noted for its influence and included as an example by fashion blogs and magazines for its Afro-futuristic, Y2K aesthetic.

-The video premiered on music video stations during autumn of 1999, starting off with MTV the week ending October 10, 1999.
+For the music video, an alternate version of the song was used in place of the album version featuring vocals from JC Chasez.
+This version replaced Chasez vocals with Brandi Williams and Shamari Fears.
+The alternate version also features additional ad-libs from Natina Reed.
+This version has never been released in single form and is a rare find in pure audio form outside of the video.
+"Bring It All to Me" premiered on music video stations during autumn of 1999, starting off with MTV the week ending October 10, 1999.
 BET and The Box soon followed and began airing the week ending October 17, 1999.

-For the music video, an alternative version of the song was used in place of the album version featuring vocals from JC Chasez.
-This version replaced Chasez vocals with Brandi Williams and Shamari DeVoe.
-The alternative version also features additional ad-libs from Natina Reed.
-This version has never been released.

-The video is often noted for its influence and included as an example by fashion blogs and magazines for its Afro-futuristic, Y2K aesthetic.